How to Negotiate an IRS Wage Garnishment

 4. File Bankruptcy

-Bankruptcy can temporarily pause a wage garnishment — the courts issue a stay to all creditors, including the IRS, when you file.
+Bankruptcy can temporarily pause an IRS wage garnishment — the courts issue a stay to all creditors, including the IRS, when you file.
 A stay is basically an order to stop all collection activities, but it does not eliminate your tax debt.
 Bankruptcy can only eliminate tax debts that are more than three years old and were assessed more than 240 days ago, and only if you’re compliant with all your current filing obligations.

 Setting up any of these arrangements on your own can be complicated, and if you’re in the midst of a garnishment, you need to be especially careful.
 You don’t want to agree to a payment plan, for example, and then realize the wage garnishment is still in place.
 A tax debt specialist can help you deal with the IRS successfully.